Ordering FAQ

 There are detailed directions with pictures and videos at HumanMicrobiome.info/FMT.

-For FMT capsules, you can simply swallow them with food or water.
+For capsules, you can simply swallow them with food or water.
 It may or may not be best on an empty stomach.

 You do not need to thaw stool before taking it orally.
 For the lower route, fast-thaw is best by putting the frozen stool into room-temp water/saline.